 Why We Love This Recipe!

 - It’s made with the basics.
 Made with mostly pantry staples, the ingredients are easily accessible and budget-friendly.
 And when combined they make a most delicious meal!

 - It’s quick and easy!
 We love one pot recipes for easy cooking and cleanup, and it’s ready in 45 minutes.

 - It’s healthy and nutritious.
 Full of protein, fiber, and minerals, it will help you hit the nutritional recommended daily requirements with ease.
 Check out the recipe card below!

 In this recipe, aromatics, herbs, spices, and veggies are simmered into a flavorful meal you’ll want to make again and again!

 - Black Beans.
 Black beans are protein rich, budget friendly and easy to source.
 Use canned for ease or fresh cooked for the more adventurous cooks.

 - Sweet Potato.
 The sweet potato can be peeled or cooked with the skin on.
 Leaving the skin on does add extra fiber, just be sure to scrub them well before chopping.

 - Aromatics.
 You’ll start the chili with onion and garlic.
 If you don’t have fresh garlic on hand, use 1 tablespoon of garlic powder.

 - Tomatoes.
 We’ll be using tomato paste and diced tomatoes.
 The tomato paste will thicken the chili up perfectly.
-And the diced tomatoes add texture and extra juciness.
-We recommend using fire roasted tomatoes for the added smoky flavor.
+And the diced tomatoes add texture and extra juiciness.
+We recommend using fire-roasted tomatoes for the added smoky flavor.